drevol210/my-personal-website/content/authors/admin/_index.md

 title: Andre Volpato
 email: ""
 ---
-Andre is a graduate mechanical engineer from UNSW.
-During his studies, Andre has gained valuable experience in the construction industry.
-He has demonstrated aptitude in estimation, quality assurance and project management skills.
+A mechanical engineer from UNSW who has already gained valuable experience in the rail industry as an engineering consultant for Rail Confidence.
+Currently seconded to MTR as a site engineer, overseeing the mechanical, signalling and communications trackside install during the construction phase of the Sydney Metro City Tunnels.
 Exercising existing knowledge and skills, and a keen desire to learn, Andre will strive to make informed and meaningful contributions to every project he is involved in.
-Andre has already gained valuable experience testing rolling stock for network certification and carrying out finite element analysis using SolidWorks Simulation.
+Andre has been involved with testing rolling stock for network compliance and certification as well as verification of design and modification to vehicle chasses by finite element analysis using SolidWorks Simulation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.